 In 1987, cull cattle producers decided to sell their product exclusively through electronic auctions or public auctions.
 The new system’s primary aim was to free producers from the private preserves of intermediaries and slaughter plants.
 Not everyone was happy with this “great disruption”.
 Some who had found the previous situation to their advantage opposed it strongly.
 But the new system did very gradually come into operation.

-The new selling methods quickly increased the prices and the number of cull cows and bob calves marketed in Quebec.
-However, as a consequence of the gradual reduction of dairy herds, the number of cull cattle and bob calves offered for sale dropped gradually from 1989 to 1993.
+The new selling methods quickly increased the prices and the number of cull cows and dairy calves marketed in Quebec.
+However, as a consequence of the gradual reduction of dairy herds, the number of cull cattle and dairy calves offered for sale dropped gradually from 1989 to 1993.
 The growth of the cow-calf sector was insufficient to offset the annual decrease in the number of culled dairy cattle.
 Quebec buyers became scarcer and the auction barns in the regions emptied.
 The producers and the auction barns realized that rationalization of the auction barn sector was necessary.
 This reflection culminated in the creation of Réseau Encans Québec in 2002.

 The BSE crisis of 2003 triggered still more upheavals.
 The blockade of the Levinoff-Colbex plant by producers in December 2004 led to the signing of an agreement, providing for a gradual price increase in 2005 and the acquisition of the company on January 1, 2006.